Kapo (mythology)

 Kapo also had a detachable vagina, which she once used as a decoy to aid her sister Pele to flee the overzealous Kamapuaʻa.

 Kapo in myth

 She saved Pele from being raped by Kama-pua'a by sending her flying vagina (kohe lele) as a lure.
-Kama followed this to Koko Head, Oahu, where it left an imprint.
+Kama followed this to Koko Crater, Oahu, where it left an imprint.
 Later Kapo hid it in Kalihi Valley.